-Living in Cleveland, but going to rehab in Grand Rapids…
+Living in Indianapolis, but going to rehab in Grand Rapids…

 There are so many options: hospitality vs. hospital; cityscape or the great outdoors; rigorous programming vs. country club luxury, equine therapy, acupuncture, art therapy or yoga….
 Oftentimes, it seems to make the most sense to go to addiction treatment near where you live.
 The familiarity and close proximity to home are an added incentive to make the leap.

 But, sometimes, the right fit for rehab is not in your own backyard.
 And the correct choice can enhance the experience as well as improve your long-term recovery success.
-At Sanford House, we have many clients who come to Grand Rapids from the Cleveland area.
-Cleveland is approximately four and a half hours by car, and between two and a half and four hours by plane (depending on layover time) from Grand Rapids.
+At Sanford House, we have many clients who come to Grand Rapids from the Indianapolis area.
+Indianapolis is approximately four hours and fifteen minutes by car, and about 3 hours by plane from Grand Rapids.

 Time to reflect, decompress and prepare